KRproject-tech/FreeSurface_Vortex_Sheet_Model/README.md

 ### References
 [^1]: Meng-Yu Lin and Guo-Zhen Liao, Vortex shedding around a near-wall circular cylinder induced by a solitary wave, Journal of Fluids and Structures, Vol. 58, 2015.
+[^2]: Suyeon Shin, Sung-Ik Sohn, and Woonjae Hwang, Numerical simulation of single- and multi-mode Rayleigh–Taylor instability with surface tension in two dimensions, European Journal of Mechanics - B/Fluids, Vol. 91, 2022.